Jim Rohn: Career

+and T. Harv Eker.
+Rohn coauthored the novel Twelve Pillars with Chris Widener.

 Rohn was the recipient of the 1985 National Speakers Association CPAE Award for excellence in speaking.
-He is the author of 17 written, audio, and video media, including The Power of Ambition, Take Charge of Your Life, and The Day That Turns Your Life Around.
-Many of his speeches are available for free on social media platforms like YouTube and Instagram.
+He was the author of 17 written, audio, and video media, including The Power of Ambition, Take Charge of Your Life, and The Day That Turns Your Life Around.
+Many of his speeches are available for free on social media platforms like YouTube, Spotify, and Instagram.

 Death

-Jim Rohn died of pulmonary fibrosis on December 5, 2009.
-He is buried in Forest Lawn Memorial Park in Glendale, California.
+Rohn died of pulmonary fibrosis on December 5, 2009.
+He is buried at Forest Lawn Memorial Park in Glendale, California.